Esri/idp/Documentation/SAML/NetIQ Access Manager.md

 4. In the **Logins** section, click the **New SAML login button**, and select the **One identity provider** option.
 On the **Specify properties** page, type your organization's name (for example, `City of Redlands`).
 When users access the organization website, this text displays as part of the SAML sign-in option (for example, `Using your City of Redlands account`).

    > **Note:** Selecting the **One identity provider** option allows you to register one SAML IDP for your ArcGIS organization.
 To authenticate users with SAML logins from multiple IDPs, [register a SAML-based federation](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm#ESRI_STEP_BD2FE74A6D9D41D88499035A69801EE6) instead of a single IDP.
+See [one federation of IDPs](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-a-federation-of-identity-providers.htm) for ArcGIS Enterprise instructions.

 5. Choose **Automatically** or **Upon invitation from an administrator** to specify how users can join the organization.
 Selecting the first option allows users to sign in to the organization with their SAML login without any intervention from an administrator; their account is registered with the organization automatically the first time they sign in.
-The second option requires the administrator to invite the necessary users to the organization.
+The second option requires the administrator to invite the necessary users to the organization (using a [command line utility](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION1_29AF645AF75140698CA9879C3E059D39) for ArcGIS Enterprise users).
 When the user receives the invitation, they can sign in to the organization.

+   > **Tip:** For ArcGIS Enterprise users, it's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the [initial administrator account](https://enterprise.arcgis.com/en/portal/latest/install/windows/about-the-initial-administrator-account.htm).
+It is also recommended that you [disable the **Create an account** button](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION2_2D990320EC354A559A7081CF91709894) in the portal website so people cannot create their own accounts.
+For full instructions, see [Configure a SAML-compliant identity provider with your portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configuring-a-saml-compliant-identity-provider-with-your-portal.htm#ESRI_SECTION1_65AC88E72E2B4CFBBBC061311F9B4EA4).

 6. Provide metadata information for the IDP using one of the three options below:
    - **URL**—Choose this option if the URL of NetIQ Access Manager federation metadata is accessible by ArcGIS.
 The URL is usually `https://<host>:<port>/nidp/saml2/metadata` on the machine where NetIQ Access Manager is running.

+      > **Note:** For ArcGIS Enterprise users, if your SAML IDP includes a self-signed certificate, you may encounter an error when attempting to specify the HTTPS URL of the metadata.
+This error occurs because ArcGIS Enterprise cannot verify the IDP's self-signed certificate.
+Alternatively, use HTTP in the URL, one of the other options below, or configure your IDP with a trusted certificate.

    - **File**—Choose this option if the URL is not accessible by ArcGIS.
 Obtain the metadata from the URL above, save it as an XML file, and upload the file.
    - **Parameters specified here**—Choose this option if the URL or federation metadata file is not accessible.
 Enter the values manually and supply the requested parameters: the login URL and the certificate, encoded in the BASE 64 format.
 Contact your NetIQ Access Manager administrator to obtain these.